fundagram/phabio/README.md

 https://hub.docker.com/r/fed007/nginx-flask/

-More specifically - this docker and github repo contain everything necessary to build and maintain a continuous integration pipeline with [ Wecker ](http://wercker.com/).
+More specifically - this docker and github repo contain everything necessary to build and maintain a continuous integration pipeline with [ Wercker ](http://wercker.com/).
 It also contains all the code necessary to auto deploy to AWS when a github push occurs.

 I'll post a blog a bit later detailing how you need to configure each step.